wp-plugins/wordpress-admin-bar-improved/readme.txt

 Contributors: dilbert4life, electriceasel
 Tags: admin bar, top, login form, 3.1+, ajax, search Requires at least: 3.1
-Tested up to: 3.2 RC1
+Tested up to: 3.2
-Stable tag: 3.1.7
+Stable tag: 3.2

 A set of custom tweaks to the WordPress Admin Bar that was introduced in WP3.1.

 == Description ==

-This plugin has been completely re-written to interface with the WP3.1 admin bar, instead of what it used to be, which was an enhancement of the now defunct [WordPress Admin Bar](http://wordpress.org/extend/plugins/wordpress-admin-bar/).
+This plugin has been completely re-written to interface with the WP3.1 admin bar, and adds some much requested / great features to the WP Admin Bar.

 Check the post on this plugin over at our site, [Electric Easel](http://www.electriceasel.com/plugins/wordpress-admin-bar-improved), for instructions, updates, and other news.

-**Features**
+Features:

+* Easy Interface using WP3.0 Menus to add custom menu items to your Admin Bar.
 * Displays a Login form on the front end of your site in the WP Admin Bar.
 * Ajax Search Popup in from Admin Bar Search Form
 * Ability to Show or Hide the admin bar by clicking the Show/Hide Box that appears below the top left corner of the admin bar
 * More to come...

+ToDo:

+* Manage default menu items.
+* Make everything work with MultiSite

 == Installation ==